DRK98519/DRK98519/README.md

 ### Purdue University (2017 - 2021)
 ### - Major: Aeronautical and Astronautical Engineering
 ### - Concentration: Autonomy and control
-- 👯 Looking to collaborate on any beginning programmer projects.

 ---
 ## 📖 Skills